The EV Readiness Program first cohort stands with their awards after an award ceremony on Dec. 7, 2023.

 1. The first learning cohort started in December 2022 and finished the program with an award ceremony in December 2023: Carol Stream, Darien, Deer Park, Geneva, Glencoe, Hampshire, Hanover Park, Maywood, Oak Park, Polo, Skokie, and University Park.

-Interested communities can apply to the EV Readiness Program by Friday, Aug.
-16th, to join the third cohort.
-Communities that have been on the waitlist may be given preference.
+Communities that would like to participate in a future cohort can join the waitlist.
+Local governments on the waitlist will receive preference when a new cohort application opens.
 Municipalities must adopt the Greenest Region Compact to participate.
 Find information and verify that your community has adopted the GRC here.
 Applicants must also provide a letter of commitment to work collaboratively through the EV Readiness Program.
 (The letter of commitment fulfills requirement CR-1 in the EV Readiness Checklist.)
 Cohorts are limited in size and equity will be considered in assembling the cohorts.ComEd logo

 ComEd is the generous sponsor of the EV Readiness Program.